juju/terraform-provider-juju/docs/resources/machine.md

 ### Required

 - `model` (String) The Juju model in which to add a new machine.
+Changing this value will cause the machine to be destroyed and recreated by terraform.

 ### Optional

 - `base` (String) The operating system to install on the new machine(s).
 E.g. ubuntu@22.04.
+Changing this value will cause the machine to be destroyed and recreated by terraform.
 - `constraints` (String) Machine constraints that overwrite those available from 'juju get-model-constraints' and provider's defaults.
+Changing this value will cause the application to be destroyed and recreated by terraform.
 - `disks` (String) Storage constraints for disks to attach to the machine(s).
+Changing this value will cause the machine to be destroyed and recreated by terraform.
 - `name` (String) A name for the machine resource in Terraform.
 - `placement` (String) Additional information about how to allocate the machine in the cloud.
+Changing this value will cause the application to be destroyed and recreated by terraform.
 - `private_key_file` (String) The file path to read the private key from.
 - `public_key_file` (String) The file path to read the public key from.
 - `series` (String, Deprecated) The operating system series to install on the new machine(s).
+Changing this value will cause the machine to be destroyed and recreated by terraform.
 - `ssh_address` (String) The user@host directive for manual provisioning an existing machine via ssh.
 Requires public_key_file & private_key_file arguments.
+Changing this value will cause the machine to be destroyed and recreated by terraform.

 ### Read-Only